tent/libattic/README.md

 ## Library Interaction Abstract

 ### Core API
+ALL DEPRICATED, look at libattic.h for actual implementation.

  - **StartupAttic()**
     - This method will essentially take care of all necessary start up functionality of the attic.
     - This includes: